reasonml/reasonml.github.io/src/pages/guide/language/index.md

 =========================

-The OCaml compiler is organized into several stages, which are exposed as libraries. `Reason` replaces part of the compiler toolchain with a completely new syntax parser that is more approachable, while still fully compatible with the rest of the compiler.  `Reason` also implements a new source printer which integrates into your IDE and the new custom [`REPL`](./tools.html#repl).
+The OCaml compiler is organized into several stages, which are exposed as libraries.
+Reason replaces part of the compiler toolchain with a completely new syntax parser that is more approachable, while still fully compatible with the rest of the compiler.
+Reason also implements a new source printer which integrates into your IDE and the new custom [`REPL`](./tools.html#repl).

 ###### Why OCaml?

-OCaml is a great tool for writing highly expressive, functional *or* imperative code, with type inference and fast runtime performance.
+OCaml is a great language for writing highly expressive, functional *or* imperative code, with type inference and fast runtime performance.
 Because of these properties, OCaml has helped
 Facebook quickly build scalable infrastructure such as [Hack](http://hacklang.org/), [Flow](http://flowtype.org/), and [Infer](http://fbinfer.com/).
 It is also used for other performance sensitive applications in the financial industry (Jane Street, Bloomberg).
-At the same time, OCaml has a very mature (*and still growing*) ecosystem for targeting browser and `JavaScript` environments with a focus on language interoperability and integration with existing `JavaScript` code.

-`Reason`'s non-invasive approach to the `OCaml` compiler allows `Reason` code to take advantage of all of the existing `OCaml` compiler optimizations/backends such as bare metal `ARM`, `x86`, and even `JavaScript` compilation.
+Reason's non-invasive approach to the OCaml compiler allows Reason code to take advantage of all of the existing OCaml compiler optimizations/backends such as bare metal ARM, x86, and even JavaScript compilation.
+OCaml has a very mature (*and still growing*) ecosystem for targeting browser and JavaScript environments with a focus on language interoperability and integration with existing JavaScript code.